QwertyIsCoding/Blender-Portfolio/README.md

 >For the quickest updates, check out the GitHub pages build in environments.

->The theme was created by imfunniee and is called Fimbo(site 2).
+>The theme was created by imfunniee and is called Fimbo(site 2) but has been modified *heavily*.

 >TODO
 - [X] Dark mode